Coffee Prices Fall on Brazil Weather and ICE Inventories

-Coffee prices are lower today on favorable weather in Brazil, as showers are forecast in key coffee-growing areas.
+Coffee prices fell on favorable weather in Brazil, as showers are forecast in key coffee-growing areas.

-Coffee prices are also being pressured by rising ICE inventories.
-ICE-monitored arabica inventories fell to a 1.75-year low of 396,513 bags on November 18, but recovered to a 5-month high of 564,626 on Tuesday.
+Coffee prices were also pressured by rising ICE inventories.
+ICE-monitored arabica inventories rose to a 5-month high of 564,626 bags on Tuesday but fell back slightly to 552,192 bags on Wednesday.
 ICE robusta coffee inventories posted a 3.5-month high of 4,721 lots on March 3 but have since fallen back to 4,563 lots as of Wednesday.

 NY arabica coffee prices have given back more than half of the rally seen last week and into Monday on the Iran war, which has closed the Strait of Hormuz and caused global shipping problems.
 The closure of the waterway has increased global shipping rates, insurance, and fuel costs, and raises costs for coffee importers and roasters.